Menstrual cup: Removal

 A bell-shaped cup is removed by reaching up to its stem to find the base.
 Simply pulling on the stem does not break the seal, and yanking on it can cause pain.
 To release the seal, the base of the cup is pinched, or a finger is placed alongside the cup.
 The exception is two-part cups with separate stems; those can be pulled out to break the seal.
 The shape of the (one-part) stem thus has little effect on how easy the cup is to remove, and many people trim the stem right off for comfort.
 The cup is removed slowly; rocking or wriggling it gently may help.
 Some fold the cup in a "C" fold before removal, to break the seal and reduce the bulk; folding the cup inside the body is generally more difficult than folding it outside.

 A cup can be removed over a toilet, bath, or shower to catch spills.
-Removal becomes less messy with practice, and it is possible to consistently remove bell-shaped cup without spilling, by keeping it upright.
+Removal becomes less messy with practice, and it is possible to consistently remove a bell-shaped cup without spilling, by keeping it upright.
 If it is necessary to track the amount of menses produced (e.g., for medical reasons), a bell-shaped cup allows one to do so accurately before emptying.

-Ring-shaped menstrual cups are removed by hooking the rim with a finger (from either side), or by pinching it with multiple fingers and pulling.
-Some ring-shaped cups have a dimple in the bowl, to make it easier to hook the rim from below.
+Menstrual discs are removed by hooking the rim with a finger (from either side), or by pinching it with multiple fingers and pulling.
+Some discs have a dimple in the bowl, to make it easier to hook the rim from below.
 Some also have stems, but contrary to bell-shaped cups, these stems attach to the rim of the cup, and can be pulled to break the seal.
 Others have pull loops that fold flat against the bowl, which can also be pulled to remove.
-Removing ring-shaped cups is typically done over a toilet in case of spilling; the softer bowl squishes flat during removal, making it very difficult not to spill any menstruum.
-Removal aids like pull loops can make ring-shaped cups easier to remove without spilling, but they still tend to be messier than bell-shaped cups.
+Removing discs is typically done over a toilet in case of spilling; the softer bowl squishes flat during removal, making it very difficult not to spill any menstruum.
+Removal aids like pull loops can make discs easier to remove without spilling, but they still tend to be messier than cups.